mtalyat/FileBuddy/README.md

 For rename, copy, move, can use `$(N)` arguments in their destination names to references the groups from the `-p` regex pattern.
 For example, `$(0)` will be replaced with the whole pattern match, and `$(1)` will be replaced with the first capturing group, etc.

+For rename, copy, move, and delete, you must can use the `-y` argument to skip the confirmation.

 It is recommended to use `-a` with `size` to ensure you get the proper sizes of directires.
 Otherwise, hidden sub-directories and files are ignored, which may yield invalid results.

 ## Flags